tuffs/3dmachtoolllc/README.md

 # 3D MACHINE AND TOOL LLC

 The official website will now be developed using NextJS and TailwindCSS for the best experience.
 We will continue to use an ORM to interface with a PostgreSQL database.
 But, for free with Neon.tech.
 Prisma will then be used as the ORM to interface between our app and SaaS solution for database activity.

 # DESIGN PROCESS, IMPORTANT CHANGES AND ADDITIONS

 - Recreate the animation set for the <Hero/> component.

   - The logo should hover, isolating slowly "in place" with framer motion.

+# MOBILE PHONE NAVIGATION

 - Create an animated fullscreen menu for mobile phones.

   - Hide the Desktop navigation on size small.
   - fade in and fade out with close for the fullscreen mobile menu.
   - link items should be a bit bigger and operate differently (a little) from Desktop views.
     - Examples:
       - Framer.com, mobile navigation [https://framer.com]

+## RECEIVE RFQ's, PROVIDE QUOTES, REMOVE DATA FROM SERVERS (contact request and design docs in the cloud.)

 - Implement a working Request for Quote form with the database.
   - Show a screen which shows successful submission and email sent.